Botox is the injectable wrinkle relaxer we all know and love.

 Technically, the same method of action that gives Clostridium botulinum its classification as a neurotoxin is what makes it so potent for wrinkle reduction.

-Botox is delivered in “units,” with different amounts recommended depending on where you want to treat and how deep the wrinkles are.
-It has also been used for other things, which gives it a slight edge in the Dysport vs. Botox conversation.
+Botox is delivered in “units,” with different amounts recommended depending on the areas you want to treat and how deep the wrinkles are.

-Things like excessive underarm sweating, migraines and overactive bladder have all been targets of Botox treatments, and research continues into other ways of using it as well.
+Things like excessive underarm sweating, migraines and overactive bladder have all been targets of Botox treatments, and researchers are constantly studying new ways to use it.

-Dysport, on the other hand, is a little bit more of a newcomer.
-It has just reached FDA approval in April of 2009, and only for glabellar lines.
+Dysport, on the other hand, is a newer treatment option.
+It was approved by the FDA in April of 2009, and only for glabellar lines.

 Dysport, just like Botox, is also a variation of Botulinum (abobotulinumtoxinA).
-The main difference between Botox and Dysport really comes down to their concentration.
+Botox and Dysport are both purified proteins that effectively block muscle contraction, although each has slight differences in their molecular makeup.

 How these toxins work